Ando Money Review: Banking to Fight Climate Change

 Is Ando Bank a real bank?

-Technically speaking, Ando is not a bank but a financial app that offers a checking account and a savings account.
+Technically speaking, Ando is not a bank but a financial app offering checking accounts and savings accounts.
 They work with Community Federal Savings Bank (also known as CFSB) to provide Visa cards and FDIC insurance.

 Is Ando Money legit?